 The above expression can be written as:

 We already know that the energy wave of a matter wave is written as

 So we can say that

 Now combining the right parts, we can get the Schrodinger Wave Equation.

-This was the Derivation Of Schrödinger Wave Equation (time-dependent).
+This is the derivation of Schrödinger Wave Equation (time-dependent).
 Students must learn all the steps of Schrodinger Wave Equation derivation to score good marks in their examination.
 Stay tuned with BYJU’S and learn various other derivation of physics formulas.